orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### setFees

 Allows the Orb creator to set the new holder tax and royalty.
-This function can only be called by the Orb creator when the Orb is not held by anyone.
+This function can only be called by the Orb creator when the Orb is in their control.

 *Emits `FeesUpdate`.*